rxliuli/joplin-utils/packages/website/docs/en-US/joplin-api/index.md

 ## Introduction

-JavaScript wrapper for the Joplin data API, written in TypeScript, providing complete type definitions, including all currently publicly documented APIs.
+TypeScript encapsulation of the Joplin data API for use in both plugins and standalone applications.

 ## Usage